HIT BY CAR

-After being hit by car it is important that you take your pet for a veterinary examination as soon as possible, even if it appears to have recovered fully as you can not establish underlying internal injuries such as heart rhythm changes.
+It is important that you take your pet for a veterinary examination as soon as possible, even if it appears to have recovered fully.

 If you see an animal on the road or find your own pet hit by a motor vehicle it is important to ensure your own safety before attending to the animal.
 Apply your hazard lights and asses the danger in the situation, you are no help to your pet injured yourself.
 Approach the animal slowly talking in a calm voice, they will be scared and even the friendliest animal will bit if in pain or scared.
 If possible put a blanket over the animal and assess them for injuries before moving them and travelling to your closest veterinary clinic.